StackVista/stackstate-docs/develop/scripting/script-apis/prediction.md

 **Args:**

 * `predictorName` - the prediction preset to use:
     - **fft** - Fast Fourier Transformation.
-For seasonal metrics with a repeatable pattern that has a cycle.
+Used for seasonal metrics with a repeatable pattern that has a cycle.
-    - **linear** - for metrics that have a linear trend.
+    - **linear** - used for metrics that have a linear trend.
     - **hmn** - Harmonic Mean Normal.
 Used in difficult cases when metrics are not clearly seasonal or linear.
 * `horizon` - how much future to predict.
 The horizon is specified in [duration format](/develop/scripting/script-apis/time.md).
 * `query` - the metrics to use for the prediction.
 A telemetry query that returns metrics, created using the `Telemetry.query()` function followed by `.compileQuery()`.